My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 1.)
 Update Your Keyword Driver

 If your computer is frozen and the Control Alt Dlt sequence is not working, it could be that your keyboard driver has issues.
-If it is outdated, you have to update it by auto or manually.
+If it is outdated, you have to update it auto or manually.
 The manual process takes time and is risky.

 This would prevent you from downloading and installing a bad driver, and you won’t have to stress installing the driver wrongly.
 The unpaid or premium version of Driver Easy allows you to download and install your drivers.